Google Store Black Friday 2020 deals: $649 Pixel 5, more - 9to5Google

 Available November 22:

-Starting at the top, an unlocked Pixel 5 will be discounted by $50 to $649.
-Compared to past years, this isn’t as drastic a discount — therefore being more palatable to early buyers — on the Made by Google flagship phone, but the device already has a more affordable starting price.
-The Google Store homepage shows it off in Sorta Sage, so both colors will presumably be on sale.
+Starting at the top, an unlocked Pixel 5 (review) will be discounted by $50 to $649.
+Compared to past years, this isn’t as drastic a Black Friday Store discount — therefore being more palatable to early buyers — on Made by Google’s flagship, but the phone already has a more affordable starting price.
+Both Just Black and Sorta Sage are on sale until November 30th.

-Next is $30 off a Nest Audio 2-pack that brings the bundle down to $169.98.
-Buying two today gets you $20 off, and this upcoming offer isn’t the greatest deal.
+Next is $30 off a Nest Audio 2-pack (review) that brings the bundle down to $169.98.
+Since launch, buying two already saved you $20 off, so this offer isn’t the greatest.

-A better sale to consider is a $149 Google Home Max that has been discounted by $150.
+A better offer to consider is a $149 Google Home Max (review) that has been discounted by $150.
 This could be a sign that Google us running down inventory of this 2017 smart speaker.

-The last deal that starts early is $50 off the Nest Hub Max at $179.
+The Nest Hub sees a $40 discount to $49.99, while the larger Nest Hub Max (review) is $179 after $50 off.
+These four Smart Display and speaker deals are available until December 2nd.

 Available November 25 (at 7 p.m.
 PST):